-So I’m vegetarian.
+So I’m a vegetarian.
 Or not really; I eat fish, which makes me a pescatarian, but that always sounds pretentious so I usually go with “vegetarian who eats fish”.
 Which normally either (a) confuses people or (b) prompts them to say “don’t you mean pescatarian”?
 But I digress.

 Wonderful as the trip was, however, I learned a valuable lesson: it’s not easy being vegetarian in Poland.